-- 5. Hazardous foods that are reheated must be reheated to at least the original cooking temperature (see page 7) for that food for 15 seconds.
-However, whole poultry must be reheated to 74°C (165°F) for 15 seconds. - Microwaves are only to be used to reheat individual food portions that will be served immediately after reheating. - 6.
+- 4. Hazardous foods that are reheated must be reheated to at least the original cooking temperature for that food for 15 seconds.
+However, whole poultry must be reheated to 74°C (165°F) for 15 seconds.
+Foods can only be reheated once. - 5.
 The internal temperature of stored or displayed hazardous food must be:

-Cold Holding (Refrigerators & Coolers): Temperature must be maintained at or below 4°C (40°F).
+Cold Holding (Refrigerators & Coolers):

+Temperature must be maintained at or below 4°C (40°F).

-Hot Holding (BBQ, chafing dishes, crock pots): Temperature must be maintained at or above 60°C (140°F).
+Hot Holding (BBQ, chafing dishes, crock pots):

+Temperature must be maintained at or above 60°C (140°F).

-7. Refrigerators and other cold storage compartments (i.e. coolers) must be equipped with thermometers.
-Provide mechanical refrigerator where possible.
+6. Refrigerators and other cold storage compartments (i.e. coolers) must be equipped with thermometers.
+Mechanical refrigeration is the preferred method where possible.
 Loose ice is not permitted except for use in pop coolers.
 Use commercial freezer packs or make frozen water bottles (e.g. in 2 litre pop containers several days in advance).
 Ensure you have enough freezer packs to keep food at or below 4°C (40°F).

-- 8. When transporting hazardous food use thermal insulated containers provided with: - Hot packs to maintain hot foods at an internal temperature of 60°C (140°F) or higher - Freeze packs to maintain cold foods at an internal temperature of 4°C (40°F) or lower.

-- 9. A portable handwash station is required in each food preparation area.
-Required equipment includes:

-- A. Water in a jug, with a spout

-- B. A bucket for grey water collection located under the water jug

-- C. Liquid soap in a pump dispenser
+- 7. When transporting hazardous food use thermal insulated containers provided with: - Hot packs to maintain hot foods at an internal temperature of 60°C (140°F) or higher. - Freeze packs to maintain cold foods at an internal temperature of 4°C (40°F) or lower. - 8.
+Where there is not a permanent hand wash station available a portable hand wash station is required in each food preparation area.
+Required equipment includes: - Water in a jug, with a spout. - A bucket for grey water collection located under the water jug. - Liquid soap in a pump dispenser. - Paper towels.

-- D. Paper towels

-10. All water used in preparing food, handwashing and cleaning must be potable.
-If the event organizer is providing water, all hoses for potable and grey water are to be clearly identified.
+9. All water used in preparing food, handwashing and cleaning must be potable.
+If the event organizer is providing water, all potable and grey water are to be clearly identified.
 All hoses used for potable water must be food grade and must be disinfected prior to use and at the beginning of each day.
-See Appendix 3 - Water Supply Requirements.
-11. Dishwashing requirements (see Appendix 5 - Dishwashing)
+See Appendix 3 - Water Supply Requirements

-Where a 2-compartment sink is not available on-site for washing and sanitizing utensils used in food preparation and service (pots, pans, bowls, spoons, tongs, ladles, etc.) a sufficient number of clean, back-up utensils should be available to replace any contaminated utensils (at least four sets are recommended per day of the event).
-These utensils must be cleaned and sanitized in a 2-compartment sink or commercial dishwasher off-site.

-• Option: A set of 3 tubs or basins can be used to wash-rinsesanitize on-site when preparing hazardous foods.
+- 10. Dishwashing requirements (see Appendix 5 Dishwashing) Where a 2-compartment sink is not available on-site for washing and sanitizing utensils used in food preparation and service (pots, pans, bowls, spoons, tongs, ladles, etc.) a sufficient number of clean, back-up utensils must be available to replace any contaminated utensils (at least four sets are recommended per day of the event).
+These utensils must be cleaned and sanitized in a 2-compartment sink or commercial dishwasher off-site. - Option: A set of 3 tubs or basins can be used to wash-rinsesanitize on-site when preparing hazardous foods.
+Tubs or basins must be large enough for the biggest piece of equipment used on-site.

-- 12. Only single-service (disposable) knives, forks, cups, glasses, bowls and plates are to be used for customer use. - 13.
-Store and handle raw foods separate from ready-to-eat foods to prevent cross-contamination. - 14.
-All milk and milk products must be pasteurized and offered for sale in or served from the original container. - 15.
-An adequate supply of cleaning and sanitizing products is required. - 16.
+- 11. Only single-service (disposable) knives, forks, cups, glasses, bowls and plates are to be used for customer use. - 12.
+Store and handle raw foods separate from ready-to-eat foods to prevent cross-contamination. - 13.
+All milk and milk products must be pasteurized and for sale in or served from the original container. - 14.
+An adequate supply of cleaning and sanitizing products is required. - 15.
 Food contact surfaces must be washed with soap and water, rinsed and then sanitized.

-17. Cloths used for sanitizing food contact surfaces must be stored in a container of sanitizing solution, (i.e.1 capful of bleach to 4.5 litres of water), and must be changed when they become visibly dirty.
+16. Cloths used for sanitizing food contact surfaces must be stored in a container of sanitizing solution, (i.e. 1 teaspoon of bleach with 1 litre of water), and must be changed when they become visibly dirty.
 If the sanitizing solution is kept in a spray bottle, single-use cloths must be used.